-While much can be achieved by testing applications using an Android Virtual Device (AVD), there is no substitute for performing real world application testing on a physical Android device and there are a number of Android features that are only available on physical Android devices.
+While much can be achieved by testing applications using an Android Virtual Device (AVD), there is no substitute for performing real-world application testing on a physical Android device and there are some Android features that are only available on physical Android devices.

 Communication with both AVD instances and connected Android devices is handled by the Android Debug Bridge (ADB).
-In this chapter we will work through the steps to configure the adb environment to enable application testing on a physical Android device with macOS, Windows and Linux based systems.
+In this chapter, we explain how to configure the adb environment to enable application testing on an Android device with macOS, Windows, and Linux-based systems.